AbhishekPalchoudhary/PlasticCorrector/README.md

 The full-field $`\bar{\sigma}_{\textrm{VM}}^{\#}`$ is input as an array (given by the variable _sig_vm_e_ in **run_model.py**) to the plastic corrector algorithm.
 Elasto-plastic variables like the cumulative plastic strain $`p`$ is obtained as output.

 We show here the accuracy of the plastic corrector for $\Delta p$ in the 20<sup>th</sup> cycle, by comparing it to a full elasto-plastic FEA computation, which serves as the reference.
-Refer to the full publication [[2]](#2) for more details on the plastic correction algorithm and error analysis on a wider range of BVPs.
+Users are invited to refer to the full publication [[2]](#2) for more details on the plastic correction algorithm and error analysis on a wider range of BVPs.

 <img src="https://github.com/user-attachments/assets/1fba19a5-4a06-4d8a-9d92-8fa05f8a5d88" width="752.6px" height="794.6px">